-Type I.D.
-Renewable electricity generation for a grid

-[CP/2002/7/Ad3 ApxB] [Version 05: 25 February 2005]
+AMS-I.D.
+Grid connected renewable electricity generation [CP/2002/7/Ad3 ApxB] [Version 06: 30 September 2005]

-- This category comprises renewable energy generation units, such as photovoltaics, hydro, tidal/wave, wind, geothermal, and biomass, that supply electricity to an electricity distribution system that is or would have been supplied by at least one fossil fuel or non-renewable biomass fired generating unit. - ⇒ If the unit added has both renewable and non-renewable components, the eligibility limit of 15MW for a SSC project activity applies only to the renewable component.
-If the unit added co-fires [non-]renewable biomass and fossil fuel, the capacity of the entire unit shall not exceed the limit of 15MW. - ⇒ Biomass combined heat and power (co-generation) systems that supply electricity to a grid are included in this category.
+This category comprises renewable energy generation units, such as photovoltaics, hydro, tidal/wave, wind, geothermal, and renewable biomass, that supply electricity to and/or displace electricity from an electricity distribution system that is or would have been supplied by at least one fossil fuel fired generating unit.

+⇒ If the unit added has both renewable and non-renewable components (e.g. a wind/diesel unit), the eligibility limit of 15MW for a SSC project activity applies only to the renewable component.
+If the unit added co-fires nonrenewable biomass or fossil fuel, the capacity of the entire unit shall not exceed the limit of 15MW.

+⇒Biomass combined heat and power (co-generation) systems that supply electricity to and/or displace electricity from a grid are included in this category.
 To qualify under this category, the sum of all forms of energy output shall not exceed 45 MW{thermal}.